pgjdbc/pgjdbc/docs/content/documentation/escapes.md

 The parsing of the sql statements for these escapes can be disabled using `Statement.setEscapeProcessing(false)` .

 `Connection.nativeSQL(String sql)` provides another way to have escapes processed.
-It translates the given SQL to SQL suitable for the PostgreSQL™ backend.
+It translates the given SQL to SQL suitable for the PostgreSQL® backend.

 ##### Example 8.1.
 Using JDBC escapes